 With an unbalanced end-fed antenna like the EFHW the power amplifier/output network essentially “pushes” current into the antenna by “pulling” an equal current from the ground system.
 This creates a complete circuit for the sinusoidal RF current to flow in the antenna.
 The resulting E/M field induces current flow back into the ground system.
 Repeat.
 This is why ground losses must be minimized – they waste transmitter power because ground losses are in series with the antenna radiation resistance (ala Mr. Ohm).

-Some commercial EFHW antenna manufacturers state that a ground/counterpoise is not needed (except for safety/lightning protection; true).
+Some commercial EFHW antenna manufacturers (salesmen) state that a ground/counterpoise is not needed (except for safety/lightning protection; true).
 They rely on the uncontrolled, random capacitance between the coax feedline shield (or your body/radio) and the lossy soil to complete the circuit.
 Not real good.
 Why would you even consider doing that?
 (Better in a permanent installation with buried coax cable.)

 Note: Take a look at W9HH’s good input below in the Comments section.